Pie115/VCFSimulator-SamukLab/README.md

-# VCFSim
+# vcfsim
-VCFSim is a new command-line tool for generating simulated VCF's(variant call format files for encoding genetic data).
+vcfsim is a new command-line tool for generating simulated VCF's(variant call format files for encoding genetic data).
 Leveraging a coalescent simulating backend and providing an interface from Msprime coalescent simulating package to pandas.
 VCF's can now be easily simulated with just a few command line arguments!

 ## Author
 Paimon Goulart (UC Riverside)

 ## Installation
-Vcfsim is currently available on bioconda, and can be installed by using the following command:
+vcfsim is currently available on bioconda, and can be installed by using the following command:
 ```shell
 conda install bioconda::vcfsim
 ```